Jack-Chou-HZ/RequireJS-Scaffold/README.md

 # RequireJS-Scaffold
-  A scaffold for creating **web applications user interface** with RequireJS as the js module manager.
+  A scaffold for creating **web application User Interface** with RequireJS<br>
+  as the JavaScript module manager.
+  The JavaScript host environment here is: **web browser**(which is also the<br>
+  default target of the RequireJS).<br>
-  The JavaScript host environment here is: **web browser**.
-The purpose of this scaffold as well, is to find ways to write web applications front end without Webpack, Gulp or any other buldle tools.
+  &nbsp The purpose of this scaffold, is to experiment writing web applications<br>
+  front end without Webpack, Gulp or any other buldle tools.

 # Branches
 1. master <br/>No specific purpose.
 Not even merge with any other branches.